nf-core/metatdenovo/docs/usage.md

 An alternative to EUKulele is the CAT program.
 In contrast to EUKulele that annotates open reading frames (ORFs), CAT annotates the contigs from the assembly.

-As `CAT` is a pipeline itself, it uses `Prodigal` to call the orfs, `DIAMOND` for the allignment to a reference database.
+CAT is uses Prodigal to call ORFs and DIAMOND for the alignment to a reference database.
+Subsequently, DIAMOND hits for individual ORFs are translated by CAT into contig annotations.

 The database can be generate with the option `--cat_db_generate` or you can provide a `CAT_Prepare` database that you can download from `CAT` [website](https://tbb.bio.uu.nl/bastiaan/CAT_prepare/).
 Check the also the [options]() documentation to learn how to configure `CAT`properly.